Happa1/Unit4-Project/README.md

 First, I received username and password as inputs.
 Then, create hash_text with inputted username and password.
 Using for loop for the values in `users` table, I compare signature stored in the table with hash_text then if it matches, the system recognizes it is a valid login.
-If the login succeed, it starts session with `user_id`. he purpose of using sessions in web development is to maintain stateful information across multiple requests within a user's browsing session.
+If the login succeed, it starts session with `user_id`.
+The purpose of using sessions in web development is to maintain stateful information across multiple requests within a user's browsing session.
 Sessions enable the storage and retrieval of user-specific data, enhance security, and facilitate the creation of personalized and interactive web experiences.[^2]
 If the login doesn't succeed, it returns error and error message appears on the text.